 Compensation Committee.
 Douglas G. Carlston chairs the Compensation Committee.
 The Compensation Committee evaluates the performance of the chief executive officer and sets his or her compensation level based on this evaluation.
-The Compensation Committee makes recommendations to the Board for base salaries of other executive officers and compensation for non-management directors, approves bonus levels and stock option awards for executive officers, and administers among other plans, the Company's 2008 Incentive Compensation Plan, the A. H. Belo Savings Plan, the A. H. Belo Change in Control Severance Plan, the A. H. Belo Pension Transition Supplement Restoration Plan.
+The Compensation Committee makes recommendations to the Board for base salaries of other executive officers and compensation for non-management directors, approves bonus levels and stock option awards for executive officers, and administers among other plans, the Company's 2008 Incentive Compensation Plan, the A. H. Belo Savings Plan, the A. H. Belo Change in Control Severance Plan, the A. H. Belo Pension Transition Supplement Plan, and the A. H. Belo Pension Transition Supplement Restoration Plan.
 The Committee also has responsibility for senior executive succession planning.